justinmklam/personal-blog/content/posts/2021/06/chicken-coop.md

 # The Farewell

-In the summer of 2020, life events resulted in having to say goodbye to our beloved hens.
+Two fruitful years later, life events resulted in having to say goodbye to our beloved hens.
 We initially put an ad up on Facebook Marketplace, but that quickly got taken down since apparently they don't allow livestock to be sold on their platform.
 Back to Craigslist we went, and eventually, we found a buyer.
 When they arrived, they came prepared to take it all away, albeit with equipment that was a little non-standard...

 ![Half of the coop packed up into the buyer's SUV...](/imgs/2021/chicken-coop/goodbye1.jpg)
 ![...
 And the other half in another SUV.](/imgs/2021/chicken-coop/goodbye2.jpg)